unblocked-web/double-agent/docs/readme-template.md

-Double Agent is a suite of tools for detecting the end to end stack of web interactions in order to detect when a user agent is not who they are claiming to be.

-A suite of tools written to allow a scraper engine to test if it is detectable.
+Double Agent is a suite of tools written to allow a scraper engine to test if it is detectable.
 This suite is intended to be able to score the stealth features of a given scraper stack.
 Most detection techniques presented compare a user agent’s browser and operating system to the capabilities detectable in a given page load.